AhmedSalih3d/Blend2Mesh/README.md

 # Use in Scientific Papers etc.

 If you have used this tool in writing your journal/paper, I would really appreciate if you would reach out to me and/or reference this Github if it makes sense to do so.
 Thanks in advance.

+# Thanks to..

+My FEM teacher for taking time to advise me on how to improve this tool and speed up its performance.